arunima-sen/arunima-sen.github.io/content/projects/_index.md

 **Predictive Analytics for Barley Yields** We analyzed the relationship between barley yields in the United States and climate change factors using open data and data analysis techniques and devised a solution using IoT and data science to increase yield.
 Developed a system for farmers to use data-backed decisions to maximize yields.
 The solution implements IoT which uses sensors and internet connectivity to gather and analyze data.
 (Collaborators: A. Parekh, K. McManus, J. Arevalo)

-## <span style="color:#2558b3;"> Awards 🏅 </span>
-- **Erasmus Mundus Scholar** Recipient of the highly prestigious scholarship awarded by the European Commission (2024)

-- **Audi Environmental Foundation Scholar** to attend the One Young World Summit in Manchester, UK (2022)

-- **2020 Global Teen Leader** of the We Are Family Foundation for work in sustainable urban development (2020)

-- **Pradhan Mantri Rashtriya Bal Puraskar (erstwhile National Child Award for Exceptional Achievement)** Received the highest civilian honor for Indian citizens under the age of 18, for exceptional achievements in the field of innovation from the President and Prime Minister of India (2019)

-- **College Board India Scholar** Merit-cum-needs scholarship for high-achieving students in India (2020)

-- **The Mars Generation 24 under 24 Leaders and Innovators in STEAM and Space** (2020)

-- Grand Winner of the **Infosys Science Foundation Nutrition Challenge** (2019)

-- Grand Winner of the **United Technologies Future of Buildings and Cities Challenge** (2018)

-- Grand Winner of the **Big Data Challenge** sponsored by Medidata, Regeneron, and STEM Fellowship (2018)